-Southern California Train Rides – Nevada Train Rides
+Northern California Train Rides

-The Napa Valley Wine Train runs along a line built in 1847 to take visitors to the Calistoga resort.
+The Napa Valley Wine Train runs along a line built-in 1847 to take visitors to the Calistoga resort.
 Today the train runs as far as St. Helena and is rated one of the top twenty rail journeys in the world.
-Travelers view the vineyards while riding in vintage 1915-1947 Pullman Dining, Lounge or Vista Dome cars.
+Travelers view the vineyards while riding in vintage 1915-1947 Pullman Dining, Lounge, or Vista Dome cars.

 Parents and grandparents will appreciate the budget-friendly prices while the kids revel in the carnival-like atmosphere.
 There is a small fee for park rides and train tickets but no general admission fee for visitors who prefer to keep their feet on the ground and skip the rides.